 Using the Alpha vector of Principled BSDF the overall materials transparency (visibility) can be modified – changing the numerical value from 1.000, fully opaque, to another value for partial transparency, or 0.000 full transparency, the entire material can be affected.

 To control material transparency in Cycles using image that’s carrying alpha channel data (RGB+A), the materials set up is exactly the same as outlined above with the exception that the Image Texture node can be linked to the Mix Shader to control transparency.
 To do this link the Alpha output of the Image Texture node to the Fac input of the Mix Shader , doing this instructs the material to use the alpha channel values attributed to the image.

-Design note: the colour value attributed to the Transparent BSDF node acts as a master control over the entire material, if black , alpha values are ignored and the material will render opaque (0% transparent).
-This means when using alpha-based transparency the materials overall opacity can be modified two controls; 1) the material and 2) the image.
+Design note: when using images that include an alpha channel the Color vector attributed to the Transparent BSDF node acts as a master control over the entire material, if white (default) areas defined by the included alpha channel display fully transparent, if black transparent areas similarly defined by the alpha channel display opaque (black).
+This means when using alpha-based transparency the materials overall opacity can be modified by two controls; 1) the materials properties and 2) the image alpha itself.

-Using the same node set up, and the inclusion of an alpha channeled image, transparency can be inverted by swapping the Shader inputs of the Mix Shader – both input should be from the BSDF outputs of Transparent BSDF and Principled BSDF .
+Using the same node set up, and the inclusion of an alpha channeled image, transparency can be inverted by swapping the Shader inputs of the Mix Shader – both input should be from the BSDF outputs of Transparent BSDF [red] and Principled BSDF [green].

-Under Cycles transparency can also be determined by image based Alpha – using the same node set up for a standard material, linking the Image Texture to the Mix Shader instructs Blender to use the included alpha channel data for transparency.
+Transparency can also be determined by image based alpha – using the same node set up for a standard material, linking the Image Texture (Alpha vector output) to the Mix Shader (Fac vector input) instructs Blender to use the included alpha channel data for transparency.